ibm-messaging/mq-mqi-nodejs/README.md

 directly from
 [this site](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/mqdev/redist).

-As noted above, this package cannot run on z/OS as the prerequisite elements are not available there.
+This package cannot currently run on z/OS as the prerequisite MQ libraries are not available there in the same way as other platforms.
+However, it might be possible in future to add that platform as there are no dependencies on 3rd party non-core components (eg lib-ffi) that would never be available on z/OS.

 ## Sample applications
 See the samples [README](samples/README.md) file for more information about the sample programs.